How to Use Zoom on Your Windows or Mac

-Virtual meetings are getting popular nowadays.
-While some people prefer to meet their clients offline, a large number of professionals have opted for online solutions to stay connected with their peers.
+Virtual meetings are increasingly becoming a necessity amid the coronavirus pandemic.
+While people prefered to meet their clients offline just a couple of months ago, a large number of professionals have now opted for online solutions to stay connected amid the lockdowns imposed around the world.
 At the same time, there are many schools and educational institutions that have started using video conferencing apps to connect with their students virtually.
 Zoom has emerged as one of the popular solutions for video conferencing.
 One of the reasons behind its popularity is cross-platform support.
 However, Zoom also offers features such as the ability to join a meeting through a Web browser and share your screen with up to 100 participants.
 All this makes it a compelling option against the likes of Google Hangouts Meet and Microsoft Teams.

 Zoom is available for both mobile and desktop users.
 Participants can also connect with their Zoom meeting hosts directly from a Web browser.
 Further, the Zoom app lets you add up to 100 participants to a single meeting, and that number can grow further to up to 500 members using the Large Meeting add-on.
 Of course, in the recent past, some privacy concerns were raised that have impacted the growing success of the Zoom app globally.
 The development team, however, has claimed that it has started paying all its attention to enhance privacy.
 This could ultimately make Zoom a more robust solution for virtual meetings.